-- 10. That staffing levels and infrastructure be adequate taking into consideration the varying requirements of individual centres, students, and the need for a balance of teaching experience.
+- 10. Staffing levels and infrastructure be adequate taking into consideration the varying requirements of individual centres, students, and the need for a balance of teaching experience.
 (2014: S8) - 11.
 In the appointment of staff, consideration be given to the unique features and duties characteristic of Distance Education. - 12.
-That The Department of Education provide a non-teaching curriculum coordinator position in Schools of Distance Education.

-- 13. Teachers appointed to Distance Education positions be given specific induction courses, webconferencing licences, staff development programs and adequate professional development and follow up in-service courses. - 14.
-That a specific role description of a School of Distance Education teacher be produced.
+Department of Education provide a non-teaching curriculum coordinator position in Schools of Distance Education. - 13.
+Teachers appointed to Distance Education positions be given specific induction courses, web-conferencing licences, staff development programs and adequate professional development and follow up in-service courses.